ostapfckl/personal-library-dashboard/02_sql/README.md

 ## Final Summary

-- Book prices increased over time
-- Shorter books are more expensive per page
-- Price varies across publishers
-- Reading behavior differs by genre
-- A significant share of books remains unread
+- Book prices spiked in 2022 and later stabilized, with recent growth aligning more closely with inflation trends.
+- Book length is a key factor in pricing, as shorter books tend to have a higher price per page.
+- Pricing also varies by genre and publisher, with differences driven by factors such as format, paper quality, and positioning.
+- Reading behavior shows strong completion habits, with very few abandoned books but many “in progress” and unread books, indicating that buying and reading are distinct habits.
+- Book purchases peaked in 2024, though no clear long-term trend is observed.
+- Sports novels show the highest completion rate, while fantasy and romance demonstrate consistently strong engagement.